alicedwoodley/Extended-Independent-Project/README.md

 𓆝 𓆟 𓆞 𓆟 𓆝
 </p>

-# MMath Extended Independent Project (in progress)
+# MMath Extended Independent Project

 ### Overview
 In this project, I propose multispecies stock-recruitment models that directly incorporate the effects of predator-prey interactions.
 I am producing a written report and will additionally give a talk on the results of my work.